Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

 \end{lemma}

 From this result, we can deduce the following corollary. \begin{corollary} Under Assumption \ref{ass:M} and $H_{0}$ in \eqref{eq:HT}, the sufficient statistic for $X =(S,A)$ is

 \end{corollary}

-Corollary \ref{cor:Lik2} implies that, under $H_0$, any transformation of the data that does not change the value of $U(X)$ does not affect the value of the likelihood.
-This observation provides the basis of the randomization test that we consider in the remaining sections.
+Corollary \ref{cor:Lik2} implies that, under Assumption \ref{ass:M} and $H_{0}$, a transformation of the data that maintains $U(X)$ will not change the value of the likelihood.
+This observation provides the basis of the underlying randomization test.